-Driven by scientific challenges in cancer research defined by JDACS4C pilot efforts, CANDLE capabilities enable advances in exascale computing through support from DOE’s Exascale Computing Project.
-DOE’s Argonne National Lab spearheads the project with participation across the JDACS4C national laboratories: Oak Ridge National Lab, Lawrence Livermore National Lab, Los Alamos National Lab, and NCI’s Frederick National Lab for Cancer Research.
-To further develop CANDLE, scientists across the JDACS4C collaboration work in a genuine team-science manner with combined expertise in cancer and computational, data, and physical sciences.
+Driven by scientific challenges in cancer research defined early in the Collaboration, CANDLE capabilities enable advances in exascale computing through support from DOE’s Exascale Computing Project.
+DOE’s Argonne National Lab spearheads the project with participation across the NCI-DOE Collaboration national laboratories: Oak Ridge National Lab, Lawrence Livermore National Lab, Los Alamos National Lab, and NCI’s Frederick National Lab for Cancer Research.
+To further develop CANDLE, scientists across the Collaboration work in a genuine team-science manner with combined expertise in cancer and computational, data, and physical sciences.

 Features of CANDLE

-The CANDLE platform allows cancer researchers access to key features at the forefront of the data science frontier shaped by advances in deep learning.
+The CANDLE platform allows you access to key features at the forefront of the data science frontier shaped by advances in deep learning.

 - Hyperparameter optimization efficiently identifies the most effective model implementations.

 - Scalable data parallelism speeds machine learning where very large data are required.

 As a scalable system, you can install and run the CANDLE platform on systems ranging from laptops to the largest supercomputers available for scientific research.

 CANDLE leverages the best, emerging, open-source innovations developed by the deep learning community.
 You can access, adapt, and use these innovations to address your own challenges because CANDLE allows for the extension and delivery of a scalable platform for deep learning.